 The History of Liquid Filters

 Water is vital for life, thus, since antiquity, many people have been inventing ingenious ways to filter water for human consumption.
-The earliest written evidences regarding liquid filtering come from Egyptian and Indian civilizations.
+The earliest written evidence regarding liquid filtering comes from Egyptian and Indian civilizations.
 There are Sanskrit writings that offer use of charcoal, sand, and boiling, as effective ways to clean the water supply.
-Egyptian inscriptions give insights into their use of use as a liquid filter; they used alum to coagulate contaminants, which they could then remove, in order to make water drinkable.
+Egyptian inscriptions give insights into their use as a liquid filter; they used alum to coagulate contaminants, which they could then remove, in order to make water drinkable.

 Early filtration efforts were largely undertaken to filter visible contaminants and enhance the taste of water, rather than purify water.
 The relationship between diseases and contaminated water was not discovered until the 17th century, by a Dutch scientist named Antonie van Leeuwenhoek.
 While studying water under a microscope that he made, he found microscopic bodies suspended in water that looked clean with the naked eye.
 However, even then, no direct relationship could be ascertained at that time.
 It took a couple more centuries for scientists to figure out how water carried disease-causing microbes and had caused large-scale casualties.

 After this stimulus, liquid filters started to evolve, and various types of liquid filters came into existence.
 The most common liquid filters were charcoal, wool, and sponge based, which cleaned water by trapping even small contaminants.